trynthink/scout/docs/tutorials.rst

 Writing configuration files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 To get started writing a configuration file, users can reference the `sample configuration file`_ found on the Scout repository, which serves as a valid configuration file pre-filled with default values.
-Update any relevent fields required to configure a custom scenario, any unchanged arguments can be left as is or deleted.
+Update any relevant fields required to configure a custom scenario; any unchanged arguments can be left as is or deleted.
 Shown below is an easily readable version of the Scout yaml schema; this reflects information shown when running ecm_prep.py and run.py with ``--help``, but also shows the expected structure of an input yaml file.

 .. literalinclude:: config_readable.yml
   :language: YAML